Kest-3r/cincailah/README.md

 ---

 ## Solution
-Eleanor provides a **holistic digital wellness companion** tailored to university students.
+PeaceSpace provides a **holistic digital wellness companion** tailored to university students.
 Instead of using separate apps for deadlines, journaling, and mindfulness, Eleanor brings them together in one platform.

 Core values of Eleanor:
 - Accessible: Always available in your pocket.